Permissions

 To keep things simple, we assume that Bill just creates a client certificate for authentication using X.509 Certificate Signing Request, so Alice’s certificate has "/CN=alice/O=projectcapsule.dev".

-Bill creates a new tenant oil in the CaaS management portal according to the tenant’s profile:
+Bill creates a new Tenant solar in the CaaS management portal according to the Tenant’s profile:

 apiVersion: capsule.clastix.io/v1beta2